iamromulan/cellular-modem-wiki/README.md

 =================================

 Many of Quectel's modems support directly connecting to a PCIe Ethernet chipset.
 This is useful to use the cellular connection as a WAN interface - you can just plug the modem into the WAN port on your router, do a bit of configuration, and you're good to go.
 Performance is good, and the modem's onboard connection management often works better than the scripts many routers use to try to keep the connection up.

-Downsides are that it's more difficult to monitor the connection state, and, well, that's about it!
+ -

-> :warning: **WARNING**: This documentation is incomplete!
-I will try to get back to finish it up later; otherwise, pull requests are accepted!
+> :warning: This is a living document.
+Changes may be made as more discoverys are made or more software is made

-If you would like to support my work to document this, and help me purchase additional hardware for more hacking (without having to take one of my active modems down), you can click the link below.
-To be clear, please only do this if you actually want to; any future work I do will always be publicly available, and I'm not going to gate anything behind this!
-Well, unless you want remote support to set something up, I suppose.
+If you would like to support [Nate Carlson's](https://github.com/natecarlson) work to document this, and help them purchase additional hardware for more hacking (without having to take one of my active modems down), you can click the link below.
+To be clear, please only do this if you actually want to; any future work they do will always be publicly available.
+Questions and suggestions can be discussed under issues.

 <a href="https://www.buymeacoffee.com/natecarlson" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>